 As a member of the armed forces, you should know that there are legal protections available to you that are not available to civilians.
 The Servicemembers Civil Relief Act exists so that you can get the legal help you need when you need it.
-The SCRA covers a lot; it even offers protections if you end up getting a divorce during the time you are on active duty.
+The SCRA covers a lot; it even offers protection if you end up getting a divorce during the time you are on active duty.

 What benefits does the SCRA offer military members living in Arizona?
 What protections does it provide?
 How exactly can it help when getting a divorce?